Lautersheim

-Lautersheim is a municipality in the Donnersbergkreis district, in Rhineland-Palatinate, Germany.
+Lautersheim (/de/) is a municipality in the Donnersbergkreis district, in Rhineland-Palatinate, Germany.

 Geography

 The village is located in the North Palatinate between Kaiserslautern and Worms.

 It is part of the Göllheim Hills, a subsection of the Alzey Hills.
 The south of the district makes up the northern slope of the Eisenberg basin.
 The Galgenberg (302,1 m) is situated north, the Esper (309 m) west of the village proper, along the border with Kerzenheim.

 The Rodenbach stream flows 1 km south of Lautersheim.

 Neighbouring municipalities are Göllheim, Biedesheim, Quirnheim, Ebertsheim and Kerzenheim.

 History

 Early documents mention a village called "liutmersheim" or "liutresheim", that was given to Lorsch Abbey.
 It is unclear if the documents are about Lautersheim or Laumersheim, which is located just 10 km (6 mi) east.
 In the 13th century the village belonged to Höningen Abbey near Altleiningen.
 In the 15th century Rosenthal Abbey, west of neighbouring Kerzenheim, owned properties in the village.
 Otterberg Abbey held properties at the place.

 An eponymous noble family is documented after 1238.
 After they died out the Counts of Leiningen-Westerburg took over until the end of the 18th century, when Lautersheim was occupied after the War of the First Coalition and later annexed by France with the Treaty of Campo Formio in 1797.
 From 1798 to 1814 it belonged to the French Departement du Mont-Tonnerre.
 After the Congress of Vienna the region was first given to Austria (1815) and later to Bavaria (1816).

 After World War II Lautersheim became part of Rhineland-Palatinate (1946).
 Since 1969 it belongs to the Donnersbergkreis district.